vtjc2002/github-copilot-adoption-challenge-leaderboard/README.md

 This will provision all Azure infrastructure (App Service, SQL Database, VNet, Key Vault) and deploy your application in one step.

+_the script adds the ip address of your current machine to the sql server firewall rules so that the sql scripts can be executed successfully.
+It also adds the ip address to the web app firewall rules.
+Make sure to update your firewall rules accordingly after the deployment/setup._

 Use below command to get the web app URL after deployment:
 ```bash
 azd env get-value APP_SERVICE_HOST